We welcome on board 10 new schools who will begin teaching The Rite Journey this year, bringing the total to 21 schools –

 “The presentation by Andrew Lines and Graham Gallasch regarding THE RITE JOURNEY was universally well-received by attendees at the Fourth International NASSPE Conference (Memphis, Tennessee) – a diverse group of nearly four hundred educators not only from the United States but also from Canada, Europe, Australia and New Zealand.
 Our delegates spoke with great enthusiasm about the insights and strategies they learned from THE RITE JOURNEY presentation.”

 “The Rite Journey is already one of the best initiation into successful adulthood programs for adolescents in the world .
-It is therefore an honor and a pleasure to work with Andrew and Graham to make this program even better.
-My congratulations to both of them for such a fine trail blazing initiative.”
+It is therefore an honor and a pleasure to work with Andrew to make this program even better.
+My congratulations for such a fine trail blazing initiative.”